Botnets: The Information Stealers Mama Never Warned You About

 • Machine globally unique identifier (GUID) as well system architecture, system language, username and computer name

-Once the bad guys have your data, the next step is to monetize it.
-Typically, this means trading your data with other bad guys they know, or openly commoditizing it on the dark web.
-That’s right, your video streaming credentials, bank login information along with the other best kept secrets harvested from your computer are actually for sale on an open market.
-And if you are a bad guy, you can even pay to install your own malware on previously infected hosts to help you carry out large scale attacks or other bad behaviors en masse.
+Once cybercriminals have your data, the next step is to monetize it.
+Typically, this means trading your data with other bad actors they know, or openly commoditizing it on the dark web.
+That means your video streaming credentials, bank login information, along with the other best kept secrets harvested from your computer may be for sale on an open market.
+And if you are a bad actor, you can even pay to install your own malware on previously infected hosts to help you carry out large-scale attacks or other bad behaviors en masse.

 Distributed denial-of-service attacks using a network of 30,000 bots can generate around $26,000 a month.
 Spam advertising with 10,000 bots generates around $300,000 a month, and bank fraud with 30,000 bots can generate over $18 million per month.
 But the most profitable undertaking is click fraud, which generates well over $20 million a month of profit.

-• Deploy antivirus / anti-malware software, keep it up to date, and run frequent scans on downloads and on your full machine.
+• Deploy antivirus / anti-malware software, keep it up to date, and run frequent scans on downloads and machines

 While that free program looks tempting, it could be malware in disguise.
-Be suspicious of attachments from unknown sources; 94% of malware is delivered by email.
+Be suspicious of attachments from unknown sources; malware is primarily delivered by email and very commonly enters your inbox as a Microsoft Office document.
+Even those of us who work in security and are highly-suspicious can be tricked

-We want to help you solve the problems posed by botnets.
-Please contact us for a ‘healthcheck’ on your domain – we’ll share the data we’ve collected and discuss proactive approaches that keep your users (and your corporate data) safe.
+The problems posed by botnet malware are many.
+Check your exposure and contact us for a ‘health check’ on your domain – we’ll share the data we’ve collected and discuss proactive approaches that can keep your users (and your corporate data) safe.

 Recent Posts